Bankruptcy debtors hear something different when their lawyer asks, “What do you owe on your mortgage”.

 As bankruptcy lawyers, we need to be bilingual.

 It shouldn’t be a trick question, but all too often the answer a bankruptcy lawyer gets back is the principal balance.
 Gone, somehow, are the arrears and corporate advances much less all the junk fees the homeowner knows nothing about.
+Call the experts from Mass & Mass LLC to solve this mess instantly.

 It is the payoff balance that you want for the bankruptcy schedules: principal, interest, and everything else owed to the lender to obtain release of the lien.
 Knowing the arrears is important for the means test and for the plan, in Chapter 13.